Ohav Shalom is a place we call home.

 Following the construction of our beautiful sanctuary in 1964, Ohav Shalom moved to our present location at 113 New Krumkill Road, Albany, NY.
 By the 1980s, Ohav Shalom added a new wing to our building for educational purposes and began operating the Early Childhood Center.
 The Center has programming for children from 18 months to the start of kindergarten.
 The 1990’s was a time of change for Congregation Ohav Shalom with a new rabbi, Rabbi Daniel Ornstein and soon after the decision by our members to become an egalitarian synagogue.
 This decision gave women equal participation in all aspects of Jewish worship, while maintaining the vital connection to the laws and practices of the past.

 After becoming an egalitarian congregation, Ohav Shalom welcomed our first female rabbi, Rabbi Rena Kieval.
-For two decades, Rabbis Ornstein and Kieval have been the spiritual leaders of Congregation Ohav Shalom.
+For two decades, Rabbi Ornstein and Rabbi Kieval have been the spiritual leaders of Congregation Ohav Shalom.
 Ohav Shalom has continued to respond to the needs of our members and the community.
 In recent years as Ohav Shalom has welcomed same sex couples as members, worked with two other synagogues to establish a Hebrew school open to children of all three congregations, and worked for positive change in the community by helping Afghan refugees make a new life in Albany.

 The constant in Congregation Ohav Shalom’s journey over the last hundred years has been a Jewish worship experience based on tradition and a welcoming community.